-Moisture here can cause a lot of expensive damage, including wood rot to support beams and floor joists.
+Moisture can cause expensive damage, including rotting of support beams and floor joists.
 This decaying wood doesn’t just endanger the home’s structural integrity, but it can also be very attractive to unwanted pests, including termites and roaches.
-Furthermore, moisture in this area of the home can lead to the growth of dangerous mold or mildew.
-This is a fungus that can grow on walls, floors, or ceilings, and it can make the home smell very musty.
-Additionally, it can cause a variety of serious health problems.
-These issues can all be avoided by making sure that an effective waterproofing system is installed below the home to help keep it moisture-free.
+Furthermore, moisture in this area of the home can lead to growth of dangerous mold or mildew.
+This is a fungus that can grow on walls, floors, or ceilings, and it can make the home “like a basement”, which could lead to a variety of serious health problems.
+These issues can be avoided by making sure that an effective waterproofing system is installed to help keep it moisture-free.

 Leaking Wall Cracks

-Wall cracks are the most common type of basement seepage problem, especially with poured concrete walls, which foundations are generally built with today.
-A poured concrete foundation is vastly superior to walls constructed out of masonry block or bricks because it is inherently stronger and it is much easier to diagnose and repair when cracked.
+Wall cracks are the most common type of problem that we find in poured concrete foundations.
+A poured concrete foundation is vastly superior to walls constructed out of masonry block or bricks because it is inherently stronger and much easier and cost-effective to diagnose and repair when cracked.
 However, all concrete mixtures contain water, which evaporates during the curing process; this drying causes cracks to develop usually within the first three months of construction.
-The other cause of cracking is poor building techniques (improper backfilling, cold-weather pouring, inadequate reinforcement, etc).
+The other cause of cracking is poor building techniques.

 This is GOOD NEWS!
 It means that your foundation walls have all the cracks that they will ever have, unless there’s an underlying structural problem.
-There are many other theories that say hard winters, heavy rainstorms and “continued settling” can continue to cause cracks, but unless you have movement in your foundation, you can put these tales aside.
+There are many other theories that say hard winters, heavy rainstorms, and “continued settling” can continue to cause cracks, but unless you have movement in your foundation, you can set those tales aside.
 Think about it, there would be no sense in repairing cracks if they were going to continue to develop.

 - Water is erosive and will continue to deteriorate the crack until it works its way to the inside of your home.